 |---|---|

-deny[msg] | Rule that returns violation messages |
+deny[msg] | Rule that returns Error violations |

-input | The data being evaluated (plan JSON, manifest, etc.) |
+input | The data being evaluated (Terraform plan JSON, config state, etc.) |

-sprintf | Format strings with variables |
+sprintf | Format violation messages with variable values |

 Access Terraform plan data via input.planned_values.root_module.resources.

-package ops0.terraform.s3
+package ops0.terraform.s3.encryption

 deny[msg] {